leafsphp/new-docs/leaf/v/2.4/http/session.md

 $username = $session->get("username");
 ```

-#### Multiple Get <sup class="new-tag-1">New in v2.4 beta</sup>
+#### Multiple Get <sup class="new-tag-1">New in v2.4</sup>

-In v2.4 beta, you can return many fields at once from the session:
+In v2.4, you can return many fields at once from the session:

 ```php
 $user = $session->get(["username", "email"]);
 ```

-#### Security Fixes <sup class="new-tag-1">New in v2.4 beta</sup>
+#### Security Fixes <sup class="new-tag-1">New in v2.4</sup>

 `set()` has also received a bunch of security fixes which prevent maliscious scripts from being passed into your application.
-In v2.4 beta, you can choose to turn this feature off, maybe for html values:
+In v2.4, you can choose to turn this feature off, maybe for html values:

 ```php
 // turn off sanitize